Royal Albert Hospital: Exterior

 The main building is constructed in sandstone with ashlar dressings and bands of red sandstone from St Bees.
 The roofs are in green slate from Coniston.
 Its architectural style is Gothic Revival.
 Hartwell and Pevsner in the Buildings of England series describe its appearance as that of a hôtel de ville (French town hall).
 The main front of the building is symmetrical, in two storeys with attics and a basement.
 The roofs are hipped, and incorporate dormer windows.
 The front consists of a central block of six bays, with eleven-bay wings on each side.
 In the centre of each wing is a three-bay canted projection, and at both ends is a wider three-bay pavilion under a separate roof.
-In the wings, most of the windows in the ground floor are pairs of lancets under an arched hoodmould, and most of the windows in the upper storey have two lights under a flat lintel.
+In the wings, most of the windows on the ground floor are pairs of lancets under an arched hoodmould, and most of the windows on the upper storey have two lights under a flat lintel.
 The windows in the projections and pavilions are more ornate, most of them consisting of a triple lancet under an oculus.
 The dormers contain cross casement windows, and on the summits of the dormers are finials.
-In the ground floor of the central block is a porch with three arches carried on red sandstone columns.
-Above the porch in the first floor is a canted oriel window.
+On the ground floor of the central block is a porch with three arches carried on red sandstone columns.
+Above the porch on the first floor is a canted oriel window.
 Behind the porch and rising above it is a three-stage tower.
 In the middle stage is a clock face flanked by statues in Longridge stone of Queen Victoria and Prince Albert, carved by Bridgeman of Lichfield.
 The statues stand in an arcade of trefoiled arches.
 At the four corners of the tower are turrets, and the roof of the tower is steeply pitched, containing three tiers of gabled dormers.
 To the rear of the building are two further wings, each comprising eight bays with three-bay pavilions at their ends.